Alberto González (humorist): Puerto Rico

 Yearning for a return to his Caribbean roots, González repurposed the format of his show "La Taberna de Pedro" for television, which became the popular situation comedy show called "La Taberna India" in San Juan, Puerto Rico circa 1963.
 The show featured the beloved Puerto Rican comedian Adalberto Rodríguez, best known for his endearing characterization of a jíbaro (a self-subsistence farmer) named "Machuchal" in what constitutes one of the earliest local productions for Puerto Rican television.

-González's skill as a humorist helped pioneer Puerto Rican television and provided unabated laughter for his audience and years of successful work with great colleagues, actors, producers and directors.
-Adapting his Bufo Theater stock characters, he created instant favorites at "La Taberna India" in WAPA-TV's Channel 4 such as Paquito Cordero's blackface "Reguerete", Adalberto Rodríguez's "Tiburcio Pérez", Elín Ortíz's Spaniard "Reliquia", Luis Vigoreaux's "Meneito", Ramón Rivero's "Diplo", Efraín Berríos's "Pan Doblao" Ofelia Dacosta, Amparo Ribelles, Maribella García, Delia Esther Quiñones, Gilda Galán's "Doña Estelvina Tru-Tru", and the fantastic comedian René Rubiella's "Findingo Lenguamuerta".
+González's skill as a humorist helped pioneer Puerto Rican television and provided laughter for his audience and years of work with great colleagues, actors, producers and directors.
+Adapting his Bufo Theater stock characters, he created works at "La Taberna India" in WAPA-TV's Channel 4 such as Paquito Cordero's blackface "Reguerete", Adalberto Rodríguez's "Tiburcio Pérez", Elín Ortíz's Spaniard "Reliquia", Luis Vigoreaux's "Meneito", Ramón Rivero's "Diplo", Efraín Berríos's "Pan Doblao" Ofelia Dacosta, Amparo Ribelles, Maribella García, Delia Esther Quiñones, Gilda Galán's "Doña Estelvina Tru-Tru", and the fantastic comedian René Rubiella's "Findingo Lenguamuerta".

 In 1968, he also pioneered political satire writing the hit television show "Se Alquilan Habitaciones" (Rooms for Rent), featuring Gilda Galán in WAPA-TV's Channel 4.
 According to Margarita Babb's article in one of Puerto Rico's mainstream Spanish newspapers at the time, El Mundo, when the Director of Programming tried to censure the controversial show, González resigned in outrage over freedom of speech infringement.
 Over the years, his wife Consuelo helped him manage and develop their first television production agency called Raditel in 1968, and they created several artistic, cultural and philanthropic enterprises such as an improvisational folkloric troubadour competition, a beauty pageant and weekend retreats for poor children at El Conquistador Resort.